-Is a songwriter, guitarist, and writer.
-She was born and raised in Port Townsend, where she developed the feel and content for many of her songs.
+Songwriter, guitarist, and writer, Elaine was born and raised in Port Townsend, where she developed the feel and content for many of her songs.
 She writes about stuff she goes through, but also makes things up.

-Earned her bachelor’s degree in biology from Western Washington University and is a Licensed Veterinary Technician.
+With a bachelor’s degree in biology from Western Washington University, Mackenzie is a Licensed Veterinary Technician.
 When she’s not working she sings in an a cappella group.
 She lends her sweet harmonies to The Sea Is A Harlot and My State Of Mind on Rainshadow, and Call Your Name on Lightning.

 Port Townsend composer, actor, graphic designer and native, Chris grew up making music with his family and has had many of his compositions distributed worldwide.
 He provided "chamber string" parts to Jeremy and Reckless Moon on Rainshadow.
 He is Elaine's brother.